 Made his very own children.
 Strengthened by the Holy Spirit.

 Sent out on a mission.
-Bring the Good News to our community and the very ends of the earth.
+Share the Good News!
 (Acts 1:8)